llvm/llvm-project/flang/docs/Extensions.md

   essentially ignored unless there are some unmasked array entries and *all* of them are NaNs.

+* When `INDEX` is used as an unrestricted specific intrinsic function in the context of an actual procedure, as the explicit interface in a `PROCEDURE` declaration statement, or as the target of a procedure pointer assignment, its interface has exactly two dummy arguments (`STRING=` and `SUBSTRING=`), and includes neither `BACK=` nor `KIND=`.
+  This is how `INDEX` as an unrestricted specific intrinsic function was documented in FORTRAN '77 and Fortran '90; later revisions of the standard deleted the argument information from the section on unrestricted specific intrinsic functions.
+  At least one other compiler (XLF) seems to expect that the interface for `INDEX` include an optional `BACK=` argument, but it doesn't actually work.

 ## De Facto Standard Features

 * `EXTENDS_TYPE_OF()` returns `.TRUE.` if both of its arguments have the